MiddletonCommunityVoice/services-list/README.md

   * 50+
   * children and teenagers

-The directory does cover everyone.
+The directory covers everyone.
 This directory has been compiled from many public sources available online and printed materials.

 Because lots of services come and go, some just change their names, and